 There are many places to fish on Anglesey, both for the sea angler and the coarse fisherman.
 With several lakes originally formed during the ice age, and the two largest lakes man-made.
 These two lakes are Llyn (Lake) Alaw and Llyn Cefni.
 A visit to Lake Cefni (located in the village of Bodffordd) can be a great day out, as whilst the fishermen fish (boats available for hire), there is an opportunity to walk around this large lake, and take in the beauty of the countryside, watching the many species of birds, ducks, geese, and swans.
 Take a picnic, as all you will find out here is – simply Nature.

-Amlwch Port Quay
+Fishing at Amlwch Port Quay

 Whilst taking photos of Amlwch Port, I came across this bunch of lads from Liverpool.
 They were fishing off the end of the quay and had caught whiting, several coalfish, and a flattie.
 They apparently travel quite often to fish here, and say it is a good mark in the summer months.
 Great set of lads.